 To build a strong nonprofit brand, brand identity, and brand image, you must consistently and uniformly talk about your brand, both internally and externally.

-Pick a consistent brand voice and make sure that your communications are clear, focused, and support your positioning.
+Pick a consistent brand voice and ensure that your communications are clear, focused, and support your positioning.

 Make sure that your brand identity is clearly and consistently reflected in your digital marketing and traditional marketing.